Campaign Promises: on a shuttle bus to nowhere - Honi Soit

 The purview of the USU

 Many promises made, and broken by, candidates weren’t even possible to begin with.
 Throughout my discussions with board directors, there’s been a consistent theme: many of the pledges aren’t even within the domain of the USU.
-Neither PNR nor Wentworth really have anything to do with the USU, yet everyone loves to promise to do something about them.
+PNR doesn’t really have anything to do with the USU, yet everyone loves to promise to do something about it.

 What’s next?

-Note: Editor’s note: this article originally stated that Wentworth building was not a USU property.
-The author of this article would like to apologise to Wentworth and assure it that he had meant to take it out earlier.